Ninidze1/find-guy-by-id/README.md

 ## 🤝 Contributing
 If you would like to contribute to FindGuyByID, please feel free to submit a pull request.
 Any contributions are welcome and appreciated!

-## 📝 License
-This code is licensed under the MIT License.
-See the `LICENSE` file for more information.